The planning exemptions introduced in clause 52.07 and clause 52.10 support the Bunyip community impacted by the March 2019 bushfires.

 There are still some things you will need to do before you can set up a temporary dwelling.

-To complement the requirements in Clause 52.07, the Building Regulations 2018 have also been amended.
+The Building Regulations 2018 also complement the requirements in clause 52.07.
 This allows landowners who have lost their homes because of a major emergency to construct and occupy temporary accommodation on site while their permanent home is rebuilt.

 Together, these changes ensure a landowner who has lost their primary residence is exempt from the obligation to apply for either a planning or a building permit to use temporary accommodation.